-Read on for cybersecurity tips from James Bond No Time To Die movie.
+Read on for cybersecurity tips from James Bond’s No Time To Die movie.
 I just finished binging it …

 Following the excitement of James Bond fans upon the release of No Time to Die, many cybersecurity issues have been raised, both from the movie and the activities of cyber hackers.

 No Time To Die ends the role of Daniel Craig as James Bond after five consecutive Bond movies.
-But beyond Daniel Craig, most of the Bond movies are evidence of the lack of proper knowledge of cybersecurity.
+Beyond Daniel Craig, however, most of the Bond movies are evidence of the lack of proper knowledge of cybersecurity.

-Every criminal activity in the movie is related to or brings the need for someone to steal data from a computer, network, or networked device.
-Which could have been avoided by putting in place some form of encryption or password, to say the least.
+Every criminal activity in the movie is related to or necessitates the need for someone to steal data from a computer, network, or networked device, which could have been avoided by implementing some form of encryption or a password.

 READ ALSO: Best VPN For 2022 [Tested, Reviewed & Ranked]

-Below is a list of cybersecurity breaches in the movie, and how they would have been avoided with proper cybersecurity.
+Below is a list of cybersecurity breaches in the movie, along with how they could have been avoided with proper cybersecurity measures.

 Cybersecurity Tips From James Bond No Time To Die Movie